bobhenkel/interview-exercises/03-kubernetes/exercises/README.md

+1. List all the nodes on the cluster with kubectl.
-1. List all the namespaces on the cluster.
+2. List all the namespaces on the cluster with kubectl.
-2. List all the pods in namespace kube-system
+3. List all the pods in namespace kube-system with kubectl.
-3. List all objects in namespace kube-system
+4. List all objects in namespace kube-system with kubectl.
-4. Tail the logs using kubectl from a pod in kube-system
+5. Tail the logs using kubectl from a pod in kube-system
-5. Delete a pod in kube-system
+6. Delete a pod in kube-system with kubectl.
-6. Create a new namespace
+7. Create a new namespace with kubectl.
-7. In newly create namespace can you deploy nginx
+8. In newly created namespace can you deploy nginx with kubectl